This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Cerebral palsy risk factors do not cause this condition.
-They do increase the risk of a baby developing cerebral palsy.
+Cerebral palsy risk factors include birth complications, preterm births, maternal illnesses, and more.
+Risk factors do not cause cerebral palsy, but they do increase the risk of a baby developing cerebral palsy.
 Controlling for risk factors can help mothers and physicians get better outcomes for babies.

 What Causes Cerebral Palsy?